Are you starting to see unsightly varicose veins now that you’re pregnant?

 3. Elevate Your Legs

 Whenever you get a chance, you should prop up your legs when you’re pregnant.
-It will help you reduce the swelling in your ankles and calves that can make your lower legs look like tree trunks, and it can also help you fight your varicose veins.
+It will help you reduce the swelling in your ankles and calves that can make your lower legs look like tree trunks, and it can also help you fight varicose veins.

 4. Get a Handle on Constipation